angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/routing-introduction.md

 We need to define the routes for our application.
 We will have two routes: one for the list of tasks and one for the form to add a new task.

+#### Instructions

-Open the `src/app/app-routing.module.ts` file.
+1. Open the `src/app/app-routing.module.ts` file.

-Replace the content of the file with the following code:
+2. Replace the content of the file with the following code:

 ```typescript ins={"Import the componentes for each route": 4-6} ins={"Define the routes": 9-11}
 // app-routing.module.ts